 Pasture establishment and ongoing vegetation coverage are monitored by TRC and by WRS in partnership with the landowner at the Waikaikai site.
 If either the landowner or the TRC are not satisfied with vegetation coverage at the site, WRS and their contractors will work with the landowner to address any issues.
-In 2020-21, as was noted in the initial inspection, area W1910 required reseeding, this was undertaken and no further issues were noted.
+In 2021-22, neither written nor verbally has there been any concerns noted during or following field inspections by the TRC.
+Similarly, no rehabilitation issues were raised.

-6. SUMMARY
+4. SUMMARY AND COMMENT